keystonejs/keystone/.changeset/shaggy-beds-know.md

 "@keystone-6/auth": minor
 ---

-Change the type of `withAuth`'s first parameter to be a `ResolvedKeystoneConfig`, rather than `KeystoneConfig`
+Changes the type of `withAuth`'s first parameter to be a `ResolvedKeystoneConfig`, rather than `KeystoneConfig`